kubewarden/docs/docs/writing-policies/wasi.md

 Currently (as of June 2023), the only good reason to do that is when using the official Go compiler to produce a WebAssembly module.

-Starting from the 1.21 release, the Go compiler is able to produce WebAssembly modules targeting the WASI interface.
+Starting from the 1.21 release, the official Go compiler is able to produce WebAssembly modules targeting the WASI interface.
 However, these modules cannot yet export functions to the WebAssembly runtime.
 This limitation, tracked by [this dedicated issue](https://github.com/golang/go/issues/42372), prevents